clhchtcjj/BiNE/README.md

 Minimal walks per vertex.
 Default is 1 (--minT)
 Walk stopping probability.
 Default is 0.15 (--p) Calculate the recommendation metrics.
-Default is 0 (--rec) For large bipartite, 1 do not generate homogeneous graph file; 2 do not generate homogeneous graph.
+Default is 0 (--rec) Calculate the link prediction.
+Default is 0 (--lip) File of training data for LR.
+Default is '../data/wiki/case_train.dat' (--case-train) File of testing data for LR.
+Default is '../data/wiki/case_test.dat' (--case-test) File of embedding vectors of U. Default is '../data/vectors_u.dat' (--vectors-u) File of embedding vectors of V. Default is '../data/vectors_v.dat' (--vectors-v) For large bipartite, 1 do not generate homogeneous graph file; 2 do not generate homogeneous graph.
 Default is 0 (--large)
 ```